Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The difference with shared WordPress hosting is that the servers are optimized for just that.
 No other type of sites run on those servers, so the performance is better and it’s easier to secure.

-Bluehost shared WordPress hosting is available in 3 different plans:
+Bluehost shared WordPress hosting is available in three different plans:

 The Basic plan is going to work fine if you are just getting your site off the ground.
 50 GB storage is more than enough for most small sites.
 Upgrading to Plus gives you unlimited storage, and Choice Plus comes with free automated backups.